Reduce Your Chances

 Most of the risk factors for testicular cancer, like age, race and conditions occurring at or before birth, are out of a person’s control.
-However, there are some things a man can do to help reduce the risk of getting testicular cancer:
+However, there are some things a person can do to reduce risks of testicular cancer:

 - Know your family history and discuss any concerns with your health professional.